netmonk/moneronjs/README.md

 And create a  wallet object like this :
 `var wal =  new wallet.Wallet("127.0.0.1","8082");`

-Without any arguments is will try to connect to localhost port 8082 (default rpc daemon port for simplewallet).
+Without any arguments it will try to connect to localhost port 8082 (default rpc daemon port for simplewallet).